-David F. Gordon is Eurasia Group's head of research and director of global macro analysis.
+David F. Gordon is Eurasia Group's chairman and head of research.
 He is a member of the firm's management committee, and is based in Washington, DC.

 Before joining Eurasia Group, David spent more than ten years working at the highest levels of US foreign and national security policy processes.
 From June 2007 to January 2009, David served as the director of policy planning under Secretary of State Condoleezza Rice.
 He played a leading role in developing policy ideas for Rice on issues ranging from Afghanistan and Pakistan to US engagement in East Asia to the multilateral response to the international financial crisis.
 He also led the department's strategic policy dialogues with more than 20 countries around the globe.

 Prior to his work with the US State Department, David served in a top management role at the National Intelligence Council (NIC) from 2004 to 2007, during which time he led the NIC's integration into the new Office of the Director of National Intelligence and its reemergence as the preeminent analytic center in the US government through enhancing analytic quality and integrity in the aftermath of the 2003 Iraq National Intelligence Estimate.
 He provided analytic leadership for the NIC's groundbreaking reports, Global Trends 2015 and Global Trends 2020.